What is jsontp?

 - the

-key-value pair can be in any of the following formats:/path/to/resource
+resourcekey-value pair can be in any of the following formats:/path/to/resource/path/to/resource/path/to/resourcepath/to/resource/site.com/path/to/resourcejsontp://site.com/path/to/resource

 - if the

-is not found, the server should respond with a404 Not Found
+resourceis not found, the server should respond with a404 Not Foundstatus code

 valid headers